Golf Handicap Calculator

 What is a Golf Handicap?

 A golf handicap is a numerical measure of your golfing ability.
-It allows golfers of different skill levels to compete fairly by adjusting scores based on difficulty.
+It allows golfers of different skill levels to compete fairly by adjusting scores based on course difficulty.
 Lower handicaps indicate better golfers.

 Handicap Index vs Course Handicap